RobertMueller2/WorkspaceSwitch.NET/README.md

 # WorkspaceSwitch.NET

-This is a Windows tool which allows to bind hotkeys for
+This is a Windows tool which allows to bind hotkeys to

-- switching virtual desktops
+- switch virtual desktops
 - move a window to a specific virtual desktop
 - move a window to a specific virtual desktop and switch to the same desktop
 - (un-)pin windows so they appear on all virtual desktops